tapis-project/camera-traps/README.md

 When development on a new release begins a launch configuration is created in the new release's own [releases](https://github.com/tapis-project/camera-traps/tree/main/releases) subdirectory.
 When development completes and the final version of the release's images are pushed to docker hub, we tag those images with the release number and with the "latest" tag.

 To be able to rebuild a release at anytime, we also tag the release's source code in github.
 The tag is the same as the release version number.
+Once confident that the tagged code is stable, release tags can be protected using github [tag protection](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/configuring-tag-protection-rules).

 # Acknowledgements